 Coverage and Data Speeds

-Data was consistent and reliable throughout the country, with speeds ranging from 2Mbps to 15Mbp.
+Data was consistent and reliable throughout the country, with 3G/HSPA+ speeds ranging from 2-15Mbps.
 I made several calls with WhatsApp audio during my stay, and had no major interruptions in any of them.
+LTE speeds are capped at 75Mbps on the tourist plans.

 I found the fastest data to be in the cities, particularly Split, but also got decent service on the island of Lokrum off the Dubrovnik coast.